Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Upgrade ValidationHandler.cs and register new service

-Custom data and task validation is in v7 handeled by registering a service class implementing `Altinn.App.Core.Features.IInstanceValidator`.
+Custom data and task validation is in v7 handled by registering a service class implementing `Altinn.App.Core.Features.IInstanceValidator`.

-If your `App/logic/Validation/ValidationHandler.cs` looks like the code below you have no custom code and can delete the file.
-And move on to [Upgrading custom PdfFormatting]().
+If your `App/logic/Validation/ValidationHandler.cs` looks like the code below, you have no custom code and can delete the file and move on to [Upgrading custom PdfFormatting](#upgrading-custom-pdf-formatting-logic).

 ```csharp
 using System.Threading.Tasks;